-Professor Holger Albrecht has done research on civil-military relations, violent domestic conflicts, authoritarian regimes, political opposition, Islamist movements, and economic reforms in the Middle East and North Africa.
-More recently, he has explored the role of the military in politics, with a focus on loyalty and insubordination in domestic conflicts.
-This includes coups d’état, mutinies, and defection during civil wars.
-Empirically, my work draws on original coup event data, survey data, and field research conducted in Egypt, Yemen, Tunisia, and Lebanon.
+Professor Holger Albrecht has done research on civil-military relations, violent conflicts, authoritarian regimes, political opposition, Islamist movements, and public opinion in the Middle East and North Africa.
+Empirically, his work draws on event data on military coups, opinion polls, and field research conducted in Egypt, Yemen, Tunisia, Jordan, and Lebanon.

 Professor Christopher Hale’s research examines why individuals become mobilized politically at the grassroots.
 More specifically, Professor Hale examines how social institutions help individuals overcome collective action problems.
 His interests include religion and politics, ethnicity and public goods provision, Latin American politics, and agent-based modeling.

 Professor Dima Kortukov‘s research interests are in authoritarian politics, governance, ideology, democratization, and Russian/post-Communist politics.
 His work analyzes the foundations of institutional change and explores the determinants of elite political behavior.
 He has published on topics such as electoral reforms in Ukraine, the political economy of the post-Communist transition, and authoritarian ideology in Russia.

 Professor Terry Royed’s primary research interest is in the area of comparative public policy, with a focus on the impact of parties and institutions on public policy in advanced industrialized democracies.
 Most recently she was involved in a cross-national research project looking at the fulfillment of party manifesto pledges.
 She is currently working on a project examining the causes of social and economic policies in Britain and the US from the 1970s until today.